vikaskr0201/ActualizeAPITest/README.md

 **Advantages** : Docker will take care of installing all dependencies and getting the container ready for test <br/>
  2. Jenkins integration <br/>
  3. Enhancement in reporting like adding reportportal which which give us trends. <br/>

+ ### :cactus: Branches

+ Agile continuous integration methodology, so the version is frequently updated and development is really fast.<br/>

+1. **`develop`** is the development branch, currently dockerized code is in the develop branch

+2. **`main`** is the roduction ready code without dockerized.

 ##  :lock: License
 Add a license here, or a link to it.